lmath56/S3P/README.md

 - Kubernetes manifests for deploying AI services to GKE
 - Configuration files for autoscaling AI workloads in GKE

+Each of these folders contains numbered folders containging different attempts.s

 # Useful Commands

 ## Minikube